 There’s no denying that vlogging is one of the hottest online trends right now.
 No longer constrained by the static images and text of the humble blog, vloggers of all kinds are changing the face of internet marketing.
-It might surprise you that the top YouTube earner over the last year wasn’t a celebrity or fashion guru, it was a 9-year-old kid.
+It might surprise you that the top YouTube earner in 2020 wasn’t a celebrity or fashion guru, it was a 9-year-old kid.

 YouTube, where most vloggers host their content, is the second largest social network and the second most visited website on the internet after Google.
 As they’re part of the Google family, videos uploaded to YouTube can also pack a mighty SEO punch.

 Most importantly, YouTube is where your audience spends a huge amount of time online.
 Reports show that viewers spend one billion hours on YouTube daily — more than Netflix and Facebook Video combined.
 Videos appeal to us because we’re a visual species, and we’re also increasingly short on time (with attention spans to match).

 Activate your audience with impactful, on-brand videos.
 Create them simply and collaboratively with Biteable.

 Essential vlogging equipment

 If you want your own slice of the potentially lucrative vlogging pie, the two pieces of equipment you’ll need are a camera and a microphone.
 And, yes, you should have both.
 While many popular vlogging cameras come with built-in microphones, all cameras are built to prioritize picture quality, so the audio is generally an afterthought.

 Besides poor audio quality, the biggest issue with built-in microphones is that they’re designed to record everything around them.
 You can end up with a lot of ambient noise, and nobody wants to hear your mom yelling in the background or trash cans being emptied outside.

 As demand in the vlogosphere grows, home studio tech like cameras and microphones have become increasingly affordable over the last year.